LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1791

 #### Mazikeen's Story
-Mazikeen shares her plot to kill Ven-Dryk with
+Mazikeen shares her plot to kill Ven-Dryk with Lupella - a

 ## 1792
 #### Fenian's Story